OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 will be 10000 flows prepared.

-In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-flow', 'pass-flow', 'bypass', 'reject', 'ignore'.
+In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-packet', 'pass-packet', 'reject', or 'ignore'.

 ::